April 13, 2023

 These contribution conditions are the same as those for Maternity Benefit.

-PRSI Class S contributions (for a particular year) aren’t awarded until you’ve paid the total tax or income tax due for that year.
+Note: If you own a business in Ireland and are self-employed, your PRSI Class S contributions (for a particular year) aren’t awarded until you’ve paid the total tax or income tax due for that year.
 You must pay your PRSI contributions and tax to qualify for Paternity Benefit.

-If you’re eligible for full-rate Paternity Benefit, you’ll receive €274 a week (in 2024) for two weeks.
+In 2025, if your employees are eligible for full-rate Paternity Benefit, they’ll receive €289 a week for two weeks.
 It’s the same amount as the weekly rate of Maternity Benefit payments.

 What’s more?